-Prerequisites: Approval of Department Chair or Department Internship Coordinator
+Prerequisites: Approval of Department Chair or Department Internship Coordinator Notes: This course is Pass/Fail.

 - Develop a learning experience that provides application of coursework concepts in a real world context. - Practice applying relevant skills in your chosen field. - Discuss your internship experience with an instructor.